MA Translation

 The tuition fee is CHF 500 per semester of study for both Swiss and foreign students.

-you may only be admitted to the FTI if:
+You will be admitted to the FTI after:

 and